Yaazarai/xmanaged/README.md

 # xmanaged (C)
-C library will track pointer allocations to reduce potential memory leaks errors in applications.
+C library that will track pointer allocations to reduce potential memory leaks errors in applications.

+NOTE: This uses MS Windows mutexes (Win32) and is thus windows only.

 * `xmanaged()` initializes the library.
 * `xunmanaged()` un-initializes the library and free's any remaining managed allocations.